maniartech/signals/README.md

 # Signals

-Signals provides a simple, lightweight, and easy to use events library for Go.
+Signals facilitate the development of simple, lightweight, and user-friendly event systems and simplified observer patterns in Go applications.
-It allows you to create a signal, add listeners to it, and emit events to the signal.
-The listeners will be called when the signal is emitted.
+It allows you to generate and emit signals as well as manage listeners.
+The listeners are notified when the signal is emitted (synchronously or asynchronously).
-The listeners can be added and removed at any time.
-Signals can be emitted asynchonously or synchronously.
-Signals can be used to create event systems, or to create a simple observer pattern.

-Anyone can register a listener to a signal.
-The signal does not need to know who is listening to it.
-Anyone can emit a signal.
-The signal does not need to know who is emitting it.

 ## Installation